-The Flight of Chiang Kai-shek from Nanking te Shanghai.
+The Flight of Chiang Kai-shek from Nanking to Shanghai.

-ALREADY for some time past the news from China pointed to the approaching defeat of Chiang ishek.
-Up to the last few days "The Times," Kai-shek.
-Up to the last few days "The Times," the official British organ, reported that high offi-cers of Sun Chuan Fang had taken up quarters in the foreign hotels of Shanghai for the purpose of preparing for the entry of Sun Chuan Fang's troops, Kai-shek. preparing for the entry of Sun Chuan Fang's troops, and there were even reports that Chiang Kai-shek and his staff were removing from Nanking to Shanghai.
-The flight to Shanghai - ms, according to all indications, to mean the preparation for the entire retreat of Chiang Kai-shek to his home in Chekiang.
-According to the o inion of "The Times," the Nanking government has already ceased to exist.
-Who has delivered this crushing defect to the
+ALREADY for some time past the news from China pointed to the approaching defeat of Chiang Kai-shek.
+Up to the last few days "The Times, the official British organ, reported that high officers of Sun Chuan Fang had taken up quarters in the foreign hotels of Shanghai for the purpose of preparing for the entry of Sun Chuan Fang's troops, and there were even reports that Chiang Kai-shek and his staff were removing from Nanking to Shanghai.
+The flight to Shanghai mens, according to all indications, to mean the preparation for the entire retreat of Chiang Kai-shek to his home in Chekiang.
+According to the opinion of "The Times," the Nanking government has already ceased to exist.

 Who has delivered this crushing defeat to the hitherto so victorious Napoleonic war-lord, Chiang Kai-shek?
-According to the opinion of the press "the defeat is due to the ruler of Shantung, Chang Tsung Chang, who had been almost annihilated, and Sun Chuan Fang, who has gone from defeat to defeat, and whom even Chang Tas in wear are and Sun Chuan Fang, who has gone from defeat to defeat, and whom even Chang Tso-lin was pre-pared only recently to abandon in favor of an al-liance with Chiang Kai-shek and Feng Yu Hsiang.
-Even at the beginning of July, when Chiang Kai-shek (from the Pukow-Tientsin railway line) and Feng Yu Hsiang (from the Lunghai line) were undertaking an attack on Shantung and an eminent under-general of the remainder of the troops of Sun Chuan Fang, who held possession of the coast district and an important railway line of Shantung district and an important railway line of Shantung, went over to Chiang Kai-shek, Sun Chuan Fang and Chang Tsung Chang were in the last stage of the death struggle.
+According to the opinion of the press the defeat is due to the ruler of Shantung, Chang Tsung Chang, who had been almost annihilated, and Sun Chuan Fang, who has gone from defeat to defeat, and whom even Chang Tso-lin was prepared only recently to abandon in favor of an alliance with Chiang Kai-shek and Feng Yu Hsiang.
+Even at the beginning of July, when Chiang Kaishek (from the Pukow-Tientsin railway line) and Feng Yu Hsiang (from the Lunghai line) were undertaking an attack on Shantung and an eminent under-general of the remainder of the troops of Sun Chuan Fang, who held possession of the coast district and an important railway line of Shantung, went over to Chiang Kai-shek, Sun Chuan Fang and Chang Tsung Chang were in the last stage of the death struggle.

-That these two generals should have recovered, Into these two generals should have recovered, and that so quickly, and are today proceeding ag-gressively and victoriously against Chiang Kai-shek, is, of course, only to be attributed to the active aid of the imperialists.
+That these two generals should have recovered, and that so quickly, and are today proceeding aggressively and victoriously against Chiang Kai-shek, is, of course, only to be attributed to the active aid of the imperialists.
 There are in China at present over 100,000 foreign soldiers.
-Owing to the tropical heat these foreign the soldiers of the tropical heat these foreign troops are almost all concen-trated in the northern province of Shantung: the Japanese being in Tsintao and the English in Wei-Hai-Wei.
-During their summer stay in this prov-ince, the foreign troops have been engaged in most active work.
-Sun Chuan Fang and Chang Tsung Chang's troops who had long been without any pay

-Chang's troops who had long been without any pay and who, owing to lack of munitions, were almost incapable of fighting, were suddenly provided with modern weapons and sufficient funds.
+Owing to the tropical heat these foreign troops are almost all concentrated in the northern province of Shantung: the Japanese being in Tsintao and the English in Wei-Hai-Wei.
+During their summer stay in this province, the foreign troops have been engaged in most active work.
+Sun Chuan Fang and Chang Tsung Chang's troops who had long been without any pay and who, owing to lack of munitions, were almost incapable of fighting, were suddenly provided with modern weapons and sufficient funds.
 That is the solution of the riddle of their sudden recovery.

-That the English supported their old lackey, Sun Chuan Fang against Chiang Kai-shek, who openly sympathizes with Japan and France, is to be under-stood.
-But why Japan, even if it did not openly support, favored Sun Chuan Fang's march on Shan-tung by agreeing without demur to England aidtung by agreeing without demur to England aid-ing Sun Chuan Fang, is not chear at the first mo-ment.
+That the English supported their old lackey, Sun Chuan Fang against Chiang Kai-shek, who openly sympathizes with Japan and France, is to be understood.
+But why Japan, even if it did not openly support, favored Sun Chuan Fang's march on Shantung by agreeing without demur to England aiding Sun Chuan Fang, is not clear at the first moment.
 A closer view, however, reveals several reasons for this action.